arootah arootah

 If you do fall off the wagon?
 Don’t feel bad, says Epstein.

-“Instead, just focus on planning ahead to eat more intelligently to get back on track.”
+“Instead, just focus on planning to eat more intelligently to get back on track.”

 The Bottom Line

 As with every health goal, it’s important to understand the why behind the goal you’ve set for yourself.
-Your “why” will make it much easier for you to reach for the veggies and tea this Thanksgiving instead of the potatoes and gravy.
+Your “why” will make reaching for the veggies and tea this Thanksgiving much easier.

 Disclaimer: This article is for general informational purposes only and is not intended to be and should not be taken as professional medical, psychological, legal, investment, financial, accounting, or tax advice.
 Arootah does not warrant or guarantee the accuracy, reliability, completeness, or suitability of its content for a particular purpose.
 Please do not act or refrain from acting based on anything you read in our newsletter, blog or anywhere else on our website.